-WARNING This is a Class B product.
-In a light industrial environment, this product may cause radio interference in which case the user may be required to take adequate measures.
+WARNING This is a Class A product.
+In a domestic environment, this product may cause radio interference in which case the user may be required to take adequate measures.

 Industry Canada Compliance

 This Class A digital apparatus complies with Canadian ICES-003.
 Cet appareil numérique de la classe A est conforme à la norme NMB-003 du Canada.